thisisrajat/radio-reddit/readme.md

 __ How to use this script? __

-  Open Terminal or equivalently Command Prompt on Windows and run this script:
+  Open Terminal or equivalently Command Prompt on Windows and run execute the following:

   ```
-    python radio-reddit.py [ station name ]
+    $ python radio-reddit.py [ station name ]
   ```

-  These station names are legal: main, indie, rock, metal, random
+  These station names are accepted: main, indie, rock, metal, random

   If you encountered WindowsError, you probably should refer path_handlers.py and follow the instructions I've written for exactly this problem.